 When you make a sale on Amazon, even if you don’t use FBA, that customer belongs to Amazon, not to you.
 When you use FBA, your orders ship in Amazon packaging, which obscures your brand even further.

 Amazon founder Jeff Bezos believes that the value of warehouse staff diminishes over time, so the company has created disincentives for people to stay long term.

 That’s the opposite of the policy at Red Stag Fulfillment.
 We give bonuses for accurate fulfillment, which has helped us build a dedicated workforce of experienced warehouse staff.
-And we promote from within, so many of our managers started on the warehouse floor and know the operation inside and out.
+Our people deserve that recognition for their hard work.
 The best technology is no substitute for the dedication of experienced workers motivated to bring their best to work every day.

 Lack of the human touch

 With FBA, you can’t pick up the phone and ask a question about the merchandise you have in the warehouse.
 When you need customer service, you have to wade through layers of automation before you reach a human.

 At Red Stag Fulfillment, you can call your customer service rep any time you have a question.
 You’ll talk to the same person every time, someone who knows your business and is ready to help you out.

 Luckily, you don’t have to use FBA to get top-notch national fulfillment services.
 Many fulfillment companies can fill Amazon orders quickly and efficiently with better customer service than FBA.
 And, unless your business has a high sales volume, a smaller number of warehouses may provide a better balance between inventory management and delivery times.

 Another option is to use FBA for some of your orders and an independent 3PL for what FBA can’t handle.
 For example, one of RSF’s customers can’t keep enough stock in FBA warehouses during peak season, so our fulfillment services keep their Amazon Marketplace orders flowing when FBA runs out.